RobinSchmidt/RobsClapStuff/Notes/DesignDecisions.md

 info-struct is the only time where the host will refer to the parameter by its index and it's done once at instantiation time (Well, conceptually at least.
 Bitwig actually seems to call it twice at instantiation time and then again once at destruction).
 All subsequent accesses will be done via the id.
-For the plugin implementor, that means it must be able to quickly (preferably in O(1)) map from the paramter id to the storage location of its value.
+For the plugin implementor, that means the plugin must be able to map quickly (i.e. in O(1) with small constant factor) from the paramter id to the storage location of its value.
 The value of a parameter is a `double`.

 ### Decision:

-The list of ids must be a permutation of the list of indices.
+The list of ids should be a permutation of the list of indices.

 ### Consequences